MihaiStreames/MihaiStreames.github.io/src/posts/hello-world-overkill.md

 `/nodefaultlib` drops the CRT entirely, `/entry:main` skips the startup wrapper, `/GS-` removes the [stack cookie check](https://en.wikipedia.org/wiki/Buffer_overflow_protection).
 Result: **1,536 bytes**.

+## Final Notes

+A few cool things that I didn't cover here but that I might look into in the future (I discovered them while working on this project) are unhooking (detecting and restoring a hooked stub beyond neighbor scanning) and removing the `GetStdHandle` dependency entirely _(this requires a bit of reverse engineering)_.

 Code is at [MihaiStreames/hello-world-overkill](https://github.com/MihaiStreames/hello-world-overkill).

 ## References